How to care for ceramics

 All my glazes are lead free.

-Stoneware are safe to put in the dishwasher.
-However, the caustic nature of washing dishes in the dishwasher will show wear on your ceramics over time.
-Special pieces should be hand washed with warm soapy water and a non abrasive scrubber.
+Stoneware is safe to put in the dishwasher.
+However, the caustic nature of dishwasher soap will show wear on your ceramics over time.

 Some glazes can crackle when exposed to hot washing cycles or steam disinfectant washing cycles and this will alter the appearance of the piece irreversibly.
 Over time, the crackle can darken in color, especially if exposed to darker colored or staining foods.
 Washing the piece immediately can help mitigate this.